lgy2000/Meal-Maker/README.md

 As a frequent diner, you love trying out new restaurants and experimenting with different foods.
 However, having to figure out what you want to order can be a time-consuming ordeal if the menu is big, and you want an easier way to be able to figure out what you are going to eat.

-In this project, you’ll use JavaScript to **randomly create a three-course meal**, which includes appetizers, mains, and desserts, based on what is available on a menu.
-We’ll keep running it until we’re satisfied with the generated meal!
+This project uses JavaScript to **randomly create a three-course meal**, which includes appetizers, mains, and desserts, based on what is available on a menu.
+You can keep running it until you’re satisfied with the generated meal!

 ## Technologies